Achieving Model Fairness in Vertical Federated Learning: Introduction

 \section{Introduction}

-Federated learning has emerged as a powerful paradigm, where a trustworthy server and multiple organizations collaboratively train a machine learning model for superior performance without intruding the data privacy of any parties \cite{mcmahan2017communication}.
-In many practical cases, e.g., e-commerce, financial and healthcare applications \cite{hardy2017private,sun2019privacy}, the data of the involved organizations is concerned with an identical set of subjects.
-For every subject, each organization possesses a disjoint partition of the feature vector.
-Such a framework is known as the {vertical federated learning} (VFL) and has received increasing attention recently in both academia and industry \cite{yang2019federated}.
+Federated learning has emerged as a powerful paradigm, where a trustworthy server and multiple organizations collaboratively train a machine learning model for superior performance without intruding the data privacy of any parties~\cite{mcmahan2017communication}.
+In many practical cases, such as e-commerce, financial and healthcare applications~\cite{hardy2017private,sun2019privacy}, the involved organizations have data about an identical set of subjects but on various attributes.
+In other words, for every subject, each organization possesses a disjoint partition of the feature vector.
+Federated learning in such a framework is known as \emph{vertical federated learning} (VFL) and has received increasing attention recently in both academia and industry~\cite{yang2019federated}.

-Suppose a bank initiates a VFL task to train a prediction model for credit score evaluation with an e-commerce company and a social network company.
-In this task, the user sets of these institutions are considered identical, and their feature spaces are different.
-Particularly, for a set of users, their revenue and credit rating from the bank, their browsing and purchasing history available in the e-commerce, and their interactions with advertisements recorded by the social network company are used to train the model.
-However, similar to other automated decision-making systems, VFL may discriminate the people with certain sensitive attributes (e.g., females, blacks) due to, among other reasons, biased datasets \cite{caton2020fairness}.
-As preventing sensitive information (e.g., gender, race) from influencing the automated decision-making system ``unfairly" is crucial for social good, algorithmic fairness has received surging interest in the machine learning community lately; see \cite{pessach2020algorithmic} for a comprehensive survey.
+As a motivating example, suppose a bank initiates a VFL task to train a prediction model for credit score evaluation with an e-commerce company and a social network company.
+In this task, the sets of users in these institutions are considered identical but the feature spaces are different.
+Particularly, for a set of users, their revenue and credit rating from the bank, their browsing and purchasing history available in the e-commerce, and their interactions with advertisements recorded by the social network company are collectively used to train the model.

+Similar to other automated decision-making systems, VFL may discriminate the people with certain sensitive attributes (e.g., females, blacks) due to, among other reasons, biased datasets~\cite{caton2020fairness}.
+As preventing sensitive information (e.g., gender, race) from influencing the automated decision-making system ``unfairly'' is crucial for social good, algorithmic fairness has received surging interest in the machine learning community lately~\cite{pessach2020algorithmic}.